haiyen11231/automation-tool-for-patch-backporting/README.md

 # Automation Tool for Patch Backporting

-This is an automated tool that integrates the LLM to suggest and apply patches to Python open source project in older versions.
-Using [FastAPI](https://fastapi.tiangolo.com/#installation), it interacts with a [starcoder](https://huggingface.co/bigcode/starcoder) model database to securely store and retrieve payment information without requiring raw SQL queries.
+This is an automated tool that integrates the LLM to suggest and apply patches to older versions in Python open source projects.
+Using [FastAPI](https://fastapi.tiangolo.com/#installation) with [starcoder](https://huggingface.co/bigcode/starcoder) model from [Hugging Face](https://huggingface.co/).

 ## Project Structure